awwea/daofinance/docs/docs/Features/pool.md

 ---
-description: >-
-    Trading & Liquidity Pools - backed with the underlying capital to issue a guarantee promise by the managing entity, attractive for conservative, and less risk-oriented investors.
+description: Trading & Liquidity Pools - backed with the underlying capital to issue a guarantee promise by the managing entity, attractive for conservative, and less risk-oriented investors.
 ---

 # Pools

+Investment Pools - backed with the underlying capital to issue a guarantee promise by the managing entity, attractive for conservative, and less risk-oriented investors.

-#### &#x20;Liquidity Pool
+#### Liquidity Pool

 Liquidity is critical to the success of crypto-native financial markets.
 DAO Liquidity is building infrastructure to support DeFi protocols beyond providing capital through venture-backed financing.